 Holiday Bucket List

 Everyone’s Holiday Bucket List will look different and it’s fun to see what others include.
-Here’s mine for this year:
+Here are some ideas to get you started:

 1. Watch classic holiday movies.

-We’ve already watched Miracle on 34th Street on the Friday after Thanksgiving.
-And for the past 25 years or so we’ve always watched It’s a Wonderful Life the night we put up the Christmas tree.
+Our family likes to watch Miracle on 34th Street on the Friday after Thanksgiving.
+And for the past 30 years or so we’ve always watched It’s a Wonderful Life the night we put up the Christmas tree.
 We also like to watch A Christmas Story while eating takeout Chinese food.
 Each year I try to add a DVD or two to our Christmas movie collection.
-This year I’m buying Holiday Affair which I’ve never seen.
 What are your favorites?

 2. Set up a hot cocoa station.